seblum/octiv-booker/README.md

 - [x] make it run on cronjobs
 - [x] write docker outputs to logs
 - [ ] refactor AWS_Lambda for github actions
+- [ ] documentation for lambda
+- [ ] rename terraform ressources to ec2 and lambda rollouts
+- [ ] tag lambda